- Kingston slowly getting into the M.2??

 Disclosure: The A1000 NVMe M.2 is loaned by Kingston and returned after the review is completed.

 Kingston and its SSDs…

 This is the Kingston A1000 M.2 drive, its second M.2 NVMe SSD.
 This is a 2280 form factor PCIe Gen 3.0 240 GB NVMe M.2 SSD.
 For a flash drive based company, Kingston is rather reserved with the releases of NVMe drives in M.2 factors, unlike Samsung and other brands.
 Kingston has the KC1000 and that’s it!
-But KC1000 is labelled as Native NVMe while A1000 is labelled as entry-level PCIe NVMe.
+But KC1000 is labeled as Native NVMe while A1000 is labeled as entry-level PCIe NVMe.